oracle/truffleruby/doc/user/compatibility.md

 be supported when running on the JVM, but could be supported in the future on the SVM.

-#### Refinements

-We intend to implement refinements, and don't believe that they pose major technical challenge, but the need for them seems relatively low compared to other priorities.

 #### Standard libraries

 Quite a few of the less commonly used  standard libraries are currently not